NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Water Yai.md

     desc: "`pf2:r`  "

   - name: "Shocking Douse"
-    desc: "`pf2:r`  **Trigger** A creature within 100 feet casts a fire spell\n**Effect** The water yai flourishes their kimono and attempts a Performance check to counteract the spell before it comes into effect.
+    desc: "`pf2:r`  **Trigger** A creature within 100 feet casts a fire spell\n* * *\n\n**Effect** The water yai flourishes their kimono and attempts a Performance check to counteract the spell before it comes into effect.
 If the yai counters the spell, the triggering creature takes 9d6 electricity damage from electrified water that sprays from the kimono (DC 35 Reflex check save)."

 attacks:
   - name: ""